Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 # Product-Segmentation-for-Resource-allocation
 ## Background
+Amazon is a global e-commerce company selling products of various categories via its website and mobile app.

-Amazon is a big e-commerce company.
-They want their inventory to consist of products that bring the highest revenue.
+The company has big amounts of data on its sales.
+This project analyzes this data in order to optimize Amazon's inventory so that it consists of products that bring the highest revenue.
 The question for me, as a Data Scientist, is how can I automate this analysis with Python?

 Using Amazon sales data, I demonstrate a possible solution in Python.
 I use ABC and ABC-XYZ analyses.